murci3lag0/swinsom/README.md

 ```

 where `<case>` can be any of `Amaya`, `Roberts`, `XuBorovsky` or `ZhaZuFi`, and `<mode>` can be `new` or `load`.

+The `new` option will launch the full data pre-processing, encoding, training and figure reproduction.
+The option `load` will load the data stored in the pickle files.
+Please check the optional flags inside the `swinsom-ace.py` file to change the run options.
+The ACE files are available via FTP in [this link at the ACE Science Center](ftp://mussel.srl.caltech.edu/pub/ace/level2/multi/).
+The data has been tranformed from .hdf (HDF4) format to .h5 (HDF5) format, using [hdfview](https://www.hdfgroup.org/downloads/hdfview/).

 # Publications